-1. Ensure that you are working with the right bank account: If you own several bank accounts, it important to make sure that you are using the right accounts before attempting any bank reconciliations.
+If you own several bank accounts, it is important to make sure that you are using the right accounts before attempting any bank reconciliations.
 This way, you will not end up making deposits or recording checks in the wrong accounts.

 If you can see a transaction on a bank statement that has cleared the bank, but you are unable to see it in the bank reconciliation window, then enter the missing transaction by choosing a date within the month you are reconciling.
-If you use a bank debit card, you may notice that several service charges, direct deposits, cash machine withdrawals and debit card purchases were not entered into QuickBooks.
+If you use a bank debit card, you may notice that several service charges, direct deposits, cash machine withdrawals, and debit card purchases were not entered into QuickBooks.
 Make it a point to enter each of these while reconciling.

 If you do not see a transaction that you have entered, you can use the find feature within the Edit Menu to find a transaction based on the amount.
 You can then edit the transaction by choosing the right bank account.

-5. Look out for transactions that are equal to the difference: Make sure that you have placed a check mark next to checks that have been cleared.
+Make sure that you have placed a checkmark next to checks that have been cleared.

-6. Check the box on top of the QuickBooks screen: By checking the “Hide transactions after the statement’s end date”, you can remove any transaction that was posted after the statement ending date.
-This will make your working screen a lost less messy.
+By checking the “Hide transactions after the statement’s end date”, you can remove any transaction that was posted after the statement ending date.
+This will make your working screen a lot less messy.